VasilyKokorev/stardust/docs/quickstart.md

 Create a text file that contains the following information:

+Column I:Filter ID as given in the filters/filters.info file
+---
-Column I: Filter ID as given in the filters/filters.info file Column II: Name of the flux array corresponding to that filter in your input table Column III: Error array
+Column II: Name of the flux array corresponding to that filter in your input table Column III: Error array